graphinx/graphinx/README.md

 ##### static_module.items

-List of schema item names that belong in that module
+List of schema item names that belong in that module.
+Can be glob patterns.

 * **Type**: `string` `[]`
 * **Required**:  &#10003; Yes